slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Be a good ancestor.
 Do something a future generation will thank you for.
 A simple thing is to plant a tree."
 -- Kevin Kelly*

 > *"History teaches us that in 100 years from now some of the assumptions you believed will turn out to be wrong.
-A good question to ask yourself today is “What might I be wrong about?”"
+A good question to ask yourself today is «What might I be wrong about?»"
 -- Kevin Kelly*